wevote/WeVoteServer/docs/README_API_INSTALL_SETUP_DATABASE.md

     http://localhost:8000/admin

-Find documentation for all of the APIs here:
+Find documentation for all the APIs here:

     http://localhost:8000/apis/v1/docs